 Upgrade your cover

-For a higher premium, you can customise your cover by adding one or more of these optional extras to your Comprehensive travel insurance policy:
+For an additional premium, you can customise your Comprehensive travel insurance policy by adding one or more of the following optional extras to your policy:

 Excess reduction or waiver

-Halve your excess from the standard $200 to $100; or get it waived and pay no excess.
+Halve your excess from the standard $200 to $100; or choose to have no excess.

 Find out more